When there is a risk of damage to pitches or injury to players, fields may be closed for play by local councils, clubs or referees.

-- For Home games: A paper match sheet must be returned for all home matches
+- For Home games: A paper match sheet must be returned to the club house for all home matches

-- For Away games: You can submit your results by texting the scores Manager or return a full paper copy or away team portion of the match sheet.
+- For Away games: You can submit your results by texting the scores via the CAMS chat or return a full paper copy or the away team portion of the match sheet to the club house

 Match day checklist for Managers/Coaches